 William is founder of the Abraham Path Initiative, which shines a light on the ancient path of Abraham, the legendary common ancestor of over half of humanity, celebrated for his kindness and hospitality toward perfect strangers.
 The initiative supports trails along this path and inspires walks that create unlikely connections across cultures, fostering local livelihood and global understanding.
 Christiane Amanpour calls the Abraham Path “an unprecedented initiative to break down barriers and foster communication in the most divided region of the world.”
 He has a popular TED talk about the Abraham Path, entitled “The Walk from No to Yes.”

-Ury is the recipient of the Whitney North Seymour Award from the American Arbitration Association and the Distinguished Service Medal from the Russian Parliament.
-His work has been widely featured in the media from The New York Times to the Financial Times and from CNN to the BBC.
-He has a popular TED talk entitled The Walk from No to Yes.
+William is the recipient of the Whitney North Seymour Award from the American Arbitration Association and the Distinguished Service Medal from the Russian Parliament.
+His work has been widely featured in the media, including The New York Times, The Financial Times, CNN, and the BBC.

 Trained as a social anthropologist, with a B.A. from Yale and a Ph.D. from Harvard, William has carried out his research on negotiation not only in the boardroom and at the bargaining table, but also among the Bushmen of the Kalahari and the clan warriors of New Guinea.